ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Analysis_w_pytraj.md

 {: .bash}

 Finally, install three more packages that we will be using:
-1. NGLview, a web application for molecular visualization.
+1. NGLview, a Jupyter widjet for molecular visualization.
-2. Pickle is a module providing fuctions for converting a Python object into a byte stream to store it in a file and load it back into python.
+2. Pickle, a module providing functions for serialization of python objects (convertion into a byte stream).
+Objects need to be serialized for storage on a hard disk and loading back into python.
-3. Seaborn, a Python data visualization library based on matplotlib.
-It provides a high-level interface for drawing attractive and informative statistical graphics.
+3. Seaborn, a Python data visualization library extending a popular matplotlib.
+It provides a high-level interface for drawing, templates for attractive and informative statistical graphics.

 ~~~
-pip install nglview==2.7.7 pickle5 seaborn
+pip install nglview pickle5 seaborn
 ~~~
 {: .bash}

-NGL viewer is a Jupyter widget.
-For NGL viewer to work in the notebook we need to install and enable Jupyter widgets extension
+As NGL viewer is a Jupyter notebook widget, we need to install and enable Jupyter widgets extension

 ~~~
 jupyter nbextension install widgetsnbextension --py --sys-prefix